Dominikwigh/coffee-shop/README.md

 The projects purpose is to enable customers to make purchases, register for an account, and review products while enjoying a nice user experience and user interface.

+### Business Model
+I have chosen a traditional B2C (Business to Customer without middle person) application, which has a straightforward and user friendly interface.
+* The website handles selling of products directly to the end customer or the website user.

 ## User Experience

 User experience has been designed with a minimalistic, clean, and professional look.
 A light-colored background and bold dark colors for text as well as sharp images portray the purpose and goal of the e-commerce-site.